bolanzach/Conduct/README.md

 });
 ```

-### Conduct Engine Design Theory
+## Conduct Engine Design Theory

+Below is a living paper documenting what the Conduct Engine is as well as its general architecture
+and the principal theories that drive it.
+This is not meant to be tutorial but rather a place to
+capture my thoughts and share the ideas behind the game engine.

+### Component Entity Systems

-Many modern game engines have some concept of a component system.
+Many modern game engines have some concept of a "component system".
 The Unity Engine for example makes use of constructs such as GameObjects and MonoBehavior scripts
 where the developer attaches one or more scripts to a GameObject to give that object behaviors in
 the game world.
 This is reminiscent of the pure "Component Entity System" architectural pattern used
 to build games.
+In this construct there are three distinct actors:

+1. Entities
+2. Components
+4. Systems

-In this construct, Entities have absolutely no logic and act only as "buckets of
+Entities have absolutely no logic and act only as "buckets of
 Components".
-In some forms, Entities are not even represented as objects but rather as simply globally
+In some forms, this idea is taken to the extreme and Entities are not even represented as
+objects but rather as simply globally
 unique ids.

-Components then also contain no logic and are simply "buckets of data".
-Components may
+Components then also contain no logic and are simply "buckets of data", very much like a POJO.
+Components may attach and detach
+themselves from an entity (who does the actual "attaching" is irrelevant).
+When attached, this signifies
-attach and detach themselves from an entity, signifying that entity has a specific "behavior".
-For
-example, entity-123 may have two components: a Transform Component and Sprite component.
-Together,
+that entity has a specific "behavior".
+For example, entity-123 may have two components: a Transform
-entity-123 can be described as having a position in the world (Transform) and is visualized as an
+Component and Sprite component.
+Together, entity-123 can be described as having a position in the world
-image (Sprite).
-However, as mentioned, no logic lives inside these Components.
-It is up to the Systems
+(Transform) and is visualized as an image (Sprite).
+However, as mentioned, no logic lives inside these
+Components as they are simply buckets of data.

-to provide all the logic.
-Systems act on a collection of Components, mutating their properties to drive
+It is up to the Systems to provide all the logic for a game.
+Systems act on a collection of Components,
-the state of the game.
-A MoveSystem that is supposed to move an object in game space may collect all
+mutating their Component's properties to drive the state of the game.
+A MoveSystem that is supposed to
-Components of type Transform on each frame update and adjust the Transform Component's x y z properties
+move an object in game space may collect all Components of type Transform on each frame update and
-by some delta like so:
+adjust the Transform Component's x y z properties by some delta like so:
 ```
-// pusedo code of a Movement System
+// Pusedo code of a Movement System
 MovementSystem {

+    // Each fram of the game...
     update () {
         let transformComponents = getAllComponentsOfType(Transform);
         transformComponents.forEach(transform => {